Everything is better when you don’t have to leave the house.

 Learn Japanese Today with These 10 Fantastic Free Apps

-Okay, this isn’t a totally free option, but it does offer a free trial which you can take advantage of for 15 days of free lessons.
+Okay, this isn’t a totally free option, but it does offer a free trial which you can take advantage of.

 It’s worth taking for a spin, if not investing in, since the FluentU video app is the best in its class when it comes to video-based language learning.